The only specific therapeutic use of Vitamin C in the prevention and treatment of scurvy.

 It is important to realize that cancer cell response to vitamin C is variable, possibly due to genotypic variations which determine the presence or absence of enzymes such as catalase, which confer resistance to the cytotoxic effects of vitamin C.

 Vitamin C may be administered intravenously or orally.
-Intravenous administration leads to higher serum levels than when it is given by mouth, since it bypasses intestinal absorption barriers.
+Intravenous administration leads to higher serum levels since it bypasses intestinal absorption barriers.

 Vitamin C in prophylaxis of chronic disease